Pilon Fracture of the Ankle

-Your symptoms may vary according to the severity of your injury.
+Your symptoms may vary according to how severe your injury is.
 You might also have symptoms from additional injuries.

 How is a pilon fracture of the ankle diagnosed?

 Your healthcare provider will talk to you about your symptoms and about your medical history.
-Your healthcare provider will do a full physical exam to check you for other injuries.
-Your healthcare provider will also carefully examine your lower leg and ankle.
-Your healthcare provider may push on different areas to see whether they are painful to the touch, inspecting the area for swelling.
+He or she will give you a full physical exam to check you for other injuries.
+Your provider will also carefully examine your lower leg and ankle.
+Your healthcare provider may push on different areas to see whether they are painful to the touch, and inspect the area for swelling.
 Your healthcare provider will also make sure the blood supply to your foot and ankle is still intact.